- Home

 5) What aren’t the traffic safety photo enforcement cameras used for?

-The traffic safety cameras are only triggered when a law is broken, and they do not operate as a surveillance tool.
+Traffic safety cameras are only triggered when a law is broken, and they do not operate as a surveillance tool.
 Officials are unable to access data captured by the camera system without a specific warrant obtained through the court for legal purposes.
 The City of Lake Forest Park values the privacy and rights of our citizens.
-RCW 46.63.170 regulates how the systems must operate, and the City is in compliance.
+RCW 46.63.220 regulates how the systems must operate, and the city is complying.

 6) Is the traffic safety photo enforcement camera system used to generate revenue?

-Yes, the camera system does generate revenue for the City.
-The system has been set up to be at a minimum cost neutral for the City.
-The City does pay Verramoblity a flat rate per site that totals $798,000 per year.
+Yes, the camera system does generate revenue for the city.
+The system has been set up to be at a minimum cost neutral for the city.
+The city does pay Verra Mobility a flat rate per site that totals $822,000 per year.

 The Police Department has no role in the collection of fines or the distribution of funds.
-The Municipal Court handles all tickets and revenue, and the City Council in cooperation with the Mayor’s office sets direction for spending of the money received.
+The Municipal Court handles all tickets and revenue, and the City Council in cooperation with the mayor’s office sets direction for spending of the money received.
 Currently, the revenue is deposited into the City’s General Fund, which assists each department providing a wide variety of services.
+The new 24/7 school walk zone cameras revenue goes to the traffic action fund (known as fund "002") and is used for traffic calming and related traffic safety programs.
+These funds assist with staffing of the camera program overhead and traffic improvements within the city.

 We are sharing the revenue so the community is aware of the financial reality of this mitigation strategy but that, again, the Police Department’s sole purpose in employing this strategy in several locations in our city is purely based on positive gains in safety regardless of how small those margins may seem to some.